-Social media is huge in 2016 America.
-After all, anything with the power to connect China to South Carolina in a matter of seconds is a force to be reckoned with and should be taken seriously.
-Something with so much power and influence that happens to be completely free should be used by each and every business owner out there, right?
-Right!
-But how do you know if you’re doing it right?
-Well, sit back and relax because we’ve got you covered with these simple to follow do’s and don’ts of managing your business’ social media presence!
+Social media is a force to be reckoned with.
+After all, anything with the power to connect China to South Carolina in a matter of seconds should be taken seriously.
+It stands to reason that something that wields such power and influence (and happens to be completely free) should be used by each and every business owner out there, right?

 1. Do Complete All Aspects of Your Social Media Profiles